 My primary research focus is the ecology and transmission of infectious diseases and their effects on human populations.
 I am particularly interested in the geographic spread of human infectious diseases in both historical and modern populations and the ways that human social behaviors promote or limit that spread.
 I am also interested in the demography of living and past populations.

-Present research projects focus on a) a comparison of the spread of the 1918-19 influenza epidemic and other epidemics in Labrador and Alaska, b) the spread of multiple acute pathogens (especially influenza and measles) within a context of chronic tuberculosis and malnutrition in Newfoundland and Labrador during the first half of the 20th century, c) the impact of community improvements on mortality at different ages in Columbia, Missouri during the early 20th century, and d) understanding potential factors, including infectious disease, nutrition, and environmental change, that were implicated in the pre-Columbian rise and abandonment of the Long House Valley in the Four Corners region of Arizona.
-I specialize in developing and analyzing results from mathematical and computer modeling of the spread of infectious diseases, with a present emphasis on the development of agent-based computer simulation models.
+Present research projects focus on a) a comparison of the 1918 influenza pandemic and the 2020 COVID-19 pandemic in rural vs. urban counties of Missouri, b) a comparison of the spread of the 1918-19 influenza epidemic and other epidemics in Labrador and Alaska, and c) the spread of multiple acute pathogens (especially influenza and measles) within a context of chronic tuberculosis and malnutrition in Newfoundland and Labrador during the first half of the 20th century.
+In addition to collecting archival data of relevance to my projects, I specialize in developing and analyzing results from mathematical and computer modeling of the spread of infectious diseases, with a present emphasis on the development of agent-based computer simulation models.

 To me the most important thing students should learn in college and graduate school is how to move beyond memorization of facts and equations to a new level—one where they begin to assimilate the material, combine it with other information they have learned, critically evaluate it, and mold it into ideas that they can begin to call their own.
 In order to do this I emphasize three activities: 1) focusing lectures and discussions not only on the nuts and bolts of the material we are discussing, but on how that material is used in the real world and on critical evaluations of that material and the inferences researchers can draw from it, 2) assigning written assessments that require students to work with the material presented rather than just memorizing information, and 3) using a variety of teaching methods and materials.
 Although some of my classes are traditional lecture-based classes, the majority are discussion-oriented, with class time devoted to addressing questions contributed by both me and the students that are drawn from the readings for the day.
 I also regularly bring current research into my classes and I have a long history of mentoring both undergraduate and graduate students in independent research projects.